-19th Century "Garages" Find New Life as Dwellings – And Provide inspiration for Small Homes
+19th Century "Garages" Find New Life as Dwellings – And Inspire Small Homes

 Think of the carriage house as the detached garage in 19th century America – or a cart shed as the British call it.

 But, really, what is a carriage house?
 The original carriage houses, which were very popular in the Northeast, bring to mind romantic images of a genteel society when families – dressed up in their finery – traveled in elegant horse-drawn carriages.
 Often tucked away behind large estates and manor homes, carriage houses were designed for more utilitarian purposes.
 Carriage house designs were drawn and built to provide a shelter for the coaches, maintenance equipment, and livery accessories.
 Let’s look at how carriage houses are being transformed and reinvented today.

 The Carriage House in the Modern Era

 The term “carriage house” in the 21st century has taken on more than the traditional and established concept of an outbuilding home to coaches and their accessories.

 In the strict sense, carriage houses refer to the original carriage houses restored and transformed into guest quarters, apartments, in-law suites, garages, art studios, workshops, retail shops, bars, restaurants, or storage buildings.
 Quite often, carriage houses that are part of historic mansions are converted into offices, gallery space, tea rooms, and museums.